InsultingPros/KFStory/docs/README.md

 [DMN666]: <http://steamcommunity.com/profiles/76561198058194020>
 [atagene]: <https://www.deviantart.com/atagene>

 !> Map lists are **HUGE**, I've spent many days sorting files, creating categories and filling all the information at right spots.
-So there can be some typos, missing maps and disinformation.
+So there can be typos, missing maps, links, credits and false information.
 If you find any please contact me: [Github Issues] or [KillingFloor.ru PM].

 ## General Info